lupyuen/lupyuen.github.io/src/auto2.md

 PineDio Stack is the __most complex IoT gadget__ I've seen... [__All 23 GPIOs__](https://lupyuen.github.io/articles/pinedio2#appendix-gpio-assignment) in use, some multiplexed!

 Thus we need a __Common Framework__ to manage the complexity.
-And that will be easily adopted by Alice, Bob, Chow and other devs worldwide to __create apps and drivers__ for PineDio Stack...
+And the framework shall be easily adopted by Alice, Bob, Chow and other devs worldwide to __create Apps and Drivers__ for PineDio Stack...

 That Common Framework is __Apache NuttX RTOS!__

+NuttX __looks like Linux__ (shrunk to a tiny footprint), so hopefully it appeals to coders familiar with Linux.

-_Isn't it difficult to coordinate the devs worldwide?_
+_Isn't it difficult to coordinate our devs worldwide?_

 That's why we have __automated as much as possible__, from Automated Builds (GitHub Actions) to Automated Testing.

+Updates are synced from __NuttX Mainline__ every 2 weeks, so PineDio Stack Devs will experience the same features as other NuttX Devs worldwide.

-So no dev gets left behind across the time zones.
+With our grand plan, no dev gets left behind across the time zones!

-TODO: Appeals to Linux coders
+_Are there other options?_

 TODO: Only Community Supported RTOS for BL602